-As a center of high tech industry, home to one of the country’s largest universities, and the seat of Texas government, Austin offers professional, social and recreational opportunities for every taste.
+As a center of the high tech industry, home to one of the country’s largest universities, and the seat of Texas government, Austin offers professional, social and recreational opportunities for every taste.
 The weather is mild and perfect for outdoor sports 10 months out of the year — water sports, including swimming at Barton Springs and boating on the various local lakes, are very popular, as are cycling and jogging.
-Austin is also home to some of the best music in the U.S. including SXSW and ACL Festivals.
+Austin is also home to some of the best music in the U.S., including SXSW and ACL Festivals.

 Professor and Regional Dean

 The John P McGovern Professorship in Health Promotion